ZakariasLaws/TensorFlow-Java-Build-Odroid-N2/README.md

 # Build TensorFlow Java API for Odroid-N2

-This guide will help you build the [TensorFlow Java API](https://www.tensorflow.org/install/lang_java) from source on Odroid-N2, using the stable r1.14 TensorFlow branch.
+This guide will help you build the [TensorFlow Java API](https://www.tensorflow.org/install/lang_java) from source on Odroid-N2, using the r1.11 TensorFlow branch.

 In order to use the TensorFlow Java API, the TensorFlow JAR and JNI files are required, at the time of writing, the official [TensorFlow website](https://www.tensorflow.org/install/lang_java) does not support aarch64 devices, hence the required files need to be built from source.